-Status: Open until October 14, 2019
+Status: Complete.
+Feedback period closed on October 14, 2019

 Ministries responsible: Energy and Environment and Parks

 The Alberta Energy Regulator (AER) is responsible for regulating the life cycle of oil, oil sands, natural gas and coal projects in a manner that protects public safety and the environment.

 As a key economic driver, Alberta’s energy sector requires a well-designed, single regulator to regulate the responsible development of our energy resources.